wexlergroup/chem-4020-5020/book/chapter-04/section-02.md

 ## Overview

 This section connects **entropy** to the performance limits of heat engines using the **Carnot cycle**.
-The handwritten notes for Class 28 emphasize four linked ideas:
+It emphasizes four linked ideas:

 1. **Entropy and reversible heat**
    The differential definition of entropy is (for a reversible path)